-At the end of the 25-year period, for the on waitlist developments, the projected future residential water demand is approximately 17.6 AFY, and the future commercial water demand is approximately 19.8 AFY.
+At the end of the 25-year period, for the on waitlist developments, the projected future residential water demand is approximately 17.6 AFY, future commercial water demand is approximately 19.8 AFY.

-Based on combined existing and projected future water demands, the existing system along with the proposed on waitlist developments result in an estimated demand of 112.2 AFY at the end of the year 2045, and estimated demand of 37.4 AFY within the on waitlist developments, as documented in Table 3.
+Based on combined existing and projected future water demands, the existing system along with the proposed Waitlist developments result in an estimated demand of 112.2 AFY at the end of the year 2045, and demand of 37.4 AFY within the on Waitlist developments, as documented in Table 3.